apache/trafficserver/doc/reference/configuration/records.config.en.rst

    ``Vary: Accept-Charset`` when doing content negotiation with ``Accept-Charset``.

-.. ts:confvar:: CONFIG proxy.config.http.cache.ignore_client_cc_max_age INT 1
+.. ts:cv:: CONFIG proxy.config.http.cache.ignore_client_cc_max_age INT 1
    :reloadable:

    When enabled (``1``), Traffic Server ignores any ``Cache-Control:  max-age`` headers from the client.

-.. ts:confvar:: CONFIG proxy.config.cache.permit.pinning INT 0
+.. ts:cv:: CONFIG proxy.config.cache.permit.pinning INT 0
    :reloadable:

    When enabled (``1``), Traffic Server will keep certain HTTP objects in the cache for a certain time as specified in cache.config.